equodev/equo/docs/setup-environment.md

 ### Visual Studio Code

-   If you want work with typescript or javascript files into framework, only few extensions are needed:
+   If you want work with typescript or javascript files into SDK, only few extensions are needed:

    1. [Error Lens][ERROR_LENS]
    2. [ESLint][ESLINT]